Kai Forbath: New Orleans Saints

 The New Orleans Saints signed Forbath on October 19, 2015, to replace a struggling Zach Hocker, who was released by the team.

 Forbath played in first career game as a member of the Saints in Week 7 against the Indianapolis Colts on October 25, 2015, converting on three-of-four extra point attempts in the 27–21 victory.
 On November 1, in Week 8, Forbath ended a record-breaking 52–49 shootout against the New York Giants at the Mercedes-Benz Superdome with a 50-yard field goal as time expired.
-On November 29, in Week 12, Forbath kicked a career-long 57-yard field goal against the Houston Texans, which is the third-longest in team history.
+On November 29, in Week 12, he kicked a career-long 57-yard field goal against the Houston Texans, which is the third-longest in team history.
 On January 3, 2016, Forbath kicked a 30-yard game-winning field goal in the regular season finale in Week 17 against the Atlanta Falcons as time expired, his sixth career game-winner.
+Forbath finished the 2015 season converting 34 of 35 extra point attempts and 10 of 15 field goal attempts.

 On March 10, 2016, the Saints re-signed Forbath.
 Throughout the team's 2016 preseason, Forbath competed with Connor Barth, and the Saints ultimately kept Forbath while cutting Barth.
-However, a few days later, on September 6, the Saints also released Forbath in favor of an undrafted rookie kicker, Wil Lutz, who had gone through training camp with the Baltimore Ravens.
+However, a few days later, on September 6, the Saints also released Forbath in favor of an undrafted rookie kicker Wil Lutz, who had gone through training camp with the Baltimore Ravens.

 Minnesota Vikings

 On November 16, 2016, the Minnesota Vikings signed Forbath to a one-year, $760,000 contract after releasing incumbent kicker Blair Walsh.
-In Forbath's first game with the Vikings, in Week 11, he converted one field goal and three extra points against the Arizona Cardinals.
-On December 11, he kicked a season-high four field goals against the Jacksonville Jaguars.
-He finished his first season with the Vikings going 15-15 on field goals and 11-14 on extra point attempts.
+In Forbath's first game with the Vikings, he converted one field goal and three extra points against the Arizona Cardinals.
+Three weeks later, Forbath kicked a season-high four field goals against the Jacksonville Jaguars.
+He finished his first season with the Vikings converting all 15 field goal attempts and 11 of 14 extra point attempts.

 On October 9, 2017, Forbath kicked two field goals, including the game-winner against the Chicago Bears.
-In Week 7 of the 2017 season, Forbath converted six field goals, including a 52-yarder, in a 24–16 win over the Ravens, earning him NFC Special Teams Player of the Week.
-He is one of three Vikings' kickers to kick six field goals in a game; the last time this happened was in 1998 (Gary Anderson).
+During Week 7, he converted six field goals, including a 52-yarder, in a 24–16 win over the Ravens, earning NFC Special Teams Player of the Week honors.
+Forbath is one of three Vikings' kickers to kick six field goals in a game; the last time this happened was in 1998 (Gary Anderson).
 On October 29, Forbath kicked four field goals against the Cleveland Browns.
+In the 2017 season, he converted 34 of 39 extra point attempts and 32 of 38 field goal attempts.
 On January 14, 2018, Forbath kicked three field goals against the New Orleans Saints in the NFC Divisional Round.

 On March 20, 2018, Forbath re-signed with the Vikings.
 However, the team traded up to draft Auburn kicker Daniel Carlson the next month.
-On August 20, 2018, Forbath was released by the Vikings after losing the starting job to the rookie Carlson.
+On August 20, Forbath was released by the Vikings after losing the starting job to Carlson.